Advertiser Disclosure

 The five largest holdings in this ETF are American Tower Corp (AMT), Enbridge Inc (ENB), Crown Castle Inc (CCI), Sempra Energy (SRE), and National Grid plc (NGG).

-This fund has a focus on utilities and real estate.
+This fund focuses on utilities and real estate.
 It has a sector allocation of 35% to pipelines, 29.9% to electricity, and 22.11% to REITs.

 2. TD Active Global Infrastructure ETF